veqt stock

 Performance: VEQT vs HGRO vs XEQT

-VEQT and XEQT have overall similar performances.
+VEQT and XEQT exhibit generally comparable performances.

 VEQT Review: Geographic diversification